distdl/distdl/docs/code_reference/nn/repartition.rst

 this variability, the parallel data distribution of the output of one layer may not be the optimal distribution for the input of the next.

-The Transpose layer provides a mechanism to change the data distribution, that is to change the partition partition function on a tensor, as needed.
+The Repartition layer provides a mechanism to change the data distribution, that is to change the partition partition function on a tensor, as needed.

 This primitive draws its inspiration from the parallel all-to-all pattern,